Kaitee Page: Beginning and formation

 Kaitee Page was born in upstate New York, attended Vanderbilt University in Nashville, TN and moved to Los Angeles in 2003.
 Her experience as a performer began as an electric violinist and keyboard player in various LA-based pop/rock bands, most notably the Australian pop rock band Porcelain signed to Universal Records.
 Page also studied acting at Playhouse West School & Repertory Theater while living in Los Angeles and has appeared in various short films, commercials, & plays.

 Page began writing songs in 2005 after seeing the alt. rock band Muse perform live at Coachella Music Festival while simultaneously residing in Los Angeles and Las Vegas.
-In 2006, Page left Porcelain amicably in order to pursue a songwriting career.
+In 2006, Page left Porcelain amicably to pursue a songwriting career.
 In 2007 she relocated to London, and spent the next 7 years touring, traveling the world, writing new music, and studying Spanish, French, & German.
 Much of the inspiration for her writing is derived from her travels.
 To date, she has visited 25 countries.

 Page coined the band name Lunic in early 2006 while visiting London.
 Inspiration was derived from the fact that the word "lunic" did not exist in any language, except when written with specific accents; l'únic (Catalan) and lúnic (Galician) both translate to English as "the only" or "the one."
 Similarly, the Spanish and French words for "moon" are luna and lune.
 Thus, the word "lunic" evokes mystery as well as images of the moon, space, femininity, uniqueness, individuality, lunacy, and all things cyclical.

 In 2009 Page returned to upstate NY to take care of her ailing father after he suffered a massive stroke.
 A year later, she relocated to Manhattan.

 In 2013, Page moved to Dallas, TX to begin writing/recording her fourth studio album.